Framework-R-D/phlex-design/doc/programming_paradigm.rst

 2. The operation to be used by each HOF (:math:`+`, :math:`p`, etc.)
 3. The sequence(s) of data on which the HOFs are to be applied.

-Such a formulation lends itself to well-established processing patterns can be naturally factorized and parallelized.
+Such a formulation lends itself to well-established processing patterns that can be naturally factorized and parallelized.

 Higher-order functions supported by Phlex
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~